sunfounder/kepler-kit/docs/source/video_course/lesson13.rst

 This tutorial covers controlling an RGB LED using the SunFounder Kepler Kit and Raspberry Pi Pico W:

-* **RGB LED Control**: Demonstrates controlling an RGB LED using PWM (Pulse Width Modulation) to achieve different colors.
-Explains the structure of the RGB LED with its four legs for red, green, blue, and ground.
+* **RGB LED Control**: Demonstrates controlling an RGB LED with PWM to achieve different colors using red, green, blue, and ground legs.
-* **Wiring Diagram and Setup**: Provides a detailed wiring diagram for connecting the RGB LED to the Raspberry Pi Pico W. Each color channel (red, green, blue) is connected to a GPIO pin (13, 14, 15) with a 220 Ohm resistor for each channel to limit the current.
+* **Wiring Diagram and Setup**: Detailed wiring diagram for connecting RGB LED to GPIO pins 13, 14, and 15, each with a 220 Ohm resistor.
-* **Code Explanation**: Describes the MicroPython code for setting up PWM on each GPIO pin and controlling the brightness of each color channel.
-Includes code for turning on specific colors (red, green, blue, cyan, magenta, yellow, orange, white) based on user input.
+* **Code Explanation**: MicroPython code for setting up PWM on each color channel, allowing color control based on user input.
-* **Practical Demonstration**: Shows how to run the code and change the color of the RGB LED.
-Demonstrates the process of inputting a color and observing the RGB LED change accordingly.
+* **Practical Demonstration**: Shows how to input a color and change the RGB LED color accordingly.
-* **Homework Assignment**: Asks users to extend the project by connecting three potentiometers to control the RGB LED colors manually.
-Encourages users to mix and match potentiometer values to achieve any desired color.
+* **Homework Assignment**: Extend the project by using three potentiometers to manually control the RGB LED colors.

 **Video**